 Allow 45 minutes for your first visit, which will begin with a case history, asking in detail about your symptoms, your general health and your medical history.

-This will be followed by an examination and it is usually preferable if you remove some clothing for this, which we do realise is a source of anxiety for most people!
-Do not let this be a worry and be reassured that it enables the osteopath to really assess your spine properly, and also for treatment to be effective.
-We provide gowns and shorts or you can bring your own sports clothes to wear.
+This will be followed by an examination and it is usually preferable if you remove some outer clothing for this, which we realise is a source of anxiety for most people -please do not let this be a worry but be reassured that it enables the osteopath to really assess your spine properly, and also for treatment to be effective.
+We provide gowns and shorts, or you can bring your own sports clothes to wear.
 You are welcome to bring someone with you into the treatment room if you wish.

 The assessment is of your whole posture, alignment, and the way you move, as often problems in one place can be caused elsewhere.
 We do use conventional medical diagnostic methods but in addition to this osteopaths are trained to have highly sensitive hands so palpation (touch) plays an important role in finding problem areas.